Ousted Pakistan PM Imran Khan shot in shin in 'clear assassination' attempt | Law-Order

 Former Pakistan Prime Minister Imran Khan was shot in the shin on Thursday when his anti-government protest convoy came under attack in the east of the country in what his aides said was a clear assassination attempt.

 Former Pakistan Prime Minister Imran Khan was shot in the shin on Thursday when his anti-government protest convoy came under attack in the east of the country in what his aides said was a clear assassination attempt.
-Khan, 70, ousted as prime minister in April, was six days into a miles-long protest procession, standing and waving to thousands of cheering supporters from the roof of a container truck when the shots rang out.
+Khan, ousted as prime minister in a parliamentary confidence vote in April, was six days into a protest procession bound for Islamabad, standing and waving to thousands of cheering supporters from the roof of a container truck when the shots rang out.

-Several in his convoy were wounded in the attack in Wazirabad, nearly 200 km (120 miles) from Islamabad, and Information Minister Marriyum Aurangzeb said a suspect had been arrested.
+Several in his convoy were wounded in the attack in Wazirabad, nearly 200 km (120 miles) from the capital.
+Information Minister Marriyum Aurangzeb said a suspect had been arrested.
 "It was a clear assassination attempt.
-Khan was hit but he’s stable.
+Khan was hit but he's stable.
 There was a lot of bleeding," Fawad Chaudhry, a spokesperson for Khan's Pakistan Tehreek-e-Insaf (PTI) party, told Reuters.

 "If the shooter had not been stopped by people there, the entire PTI leadership would have been wiped out."
 In a statement, the military called the shooting "highly condemnable".
-Khan had accused the military of backing the plan to oust him from power.
-Last week, the military held an unprecedented press conference to deny the claims.
+Khan, 70, had accused the military of backing the plan to oust him from power.
+Last week, the military held a news conference to deny the claims.

 "I heard a burst of bullet shots after which I saw Imran Khan and his aides fall down on the truck," witness Qazzafi Butt told Reuters.
 "Later, a gunman shot a single shot but was grabbed by an activist of Khan's party."

-In purported footage of the shooting, being run by multiple channels, a man with a handgun is grabbed from behind by one of the people at the gathering.
+In purported footage of the shooting, being run by multiple channels but unverified by Reuters, a man with a handgun is grabbed from behind by one of the people at the gathering.
 He then tries to flee.
 TV channels showed a suspected shooter, who looked to be in his twenties or thirties.
 He said he wanted to kill Khan and had acted alone.

 "He (Khan) was misleading the people, and I couldn't bear it," the suspect said in the video.
 The information minister confirmed the footage was recorded by police.
 No one had yet been charged with the attack.

-Since being ousted through a parliamentary vote, Khan has held rallies across Pakistan, stirring opposition against a government that is struggling to bring the economy out of the crisis that Khan's administration left it in.
-Khan had planned to lead the motorised caravan slowly northwards up the Grand Trunk Road to Islamabad, drawing more support along the way before entering the capital.
+Since being ousted, Khan has held rallies across Pakistan, stirring opposition against a government that is struggling to bring the economy out of the crisis that Khan's administration left it in.
+He had planned to lead the motorised caravan slowly northwards up the Grand Trunk Road to Islamabad, drawing more support along the way before entering the capital.

 "I want that all of you participate.
 This is not for politics or personal gain, or to topple the government... this is to bring genuine freedom to the country," Khan said in a video message on the eve of the march.
 (Additional reporting by Aftab Ahmed, Sudipto Ganguly and Tanvi Mehta; Writing by Krishna N. Das; Editing by John Stonestreet and Nick Macfie)